byjg/docker-php/docs/image-cli.md

 # PHP "*-cli" Images

-The CLI images extends from "*-base" Image and have also:
+The CLI images extend from the "*-base" image and also include:

 - PHPUnit
 - PHP Code Sniffer
 - PHP Mess Detector
 - PHP Code Beautifier and Fixer

-You can create an alias to use easily the commands:
+You can create aliases to easily use the commands:

 ```bash
 export PHP_VERSION="7.3"